Chevrolet Camaro: Second generation (1970–1981)

 Introduced on February 26, 1970, the second-generation Camaro was produced through the 1981 model year, with cosmetic changes made for the 1974 and 1978 model years.
 The car was heavily restyled and became larger and wider with the new styling.
 Based on the F-body platform, the new Camaro was similar to its predecessor.
 It had a unibody structure, a front subframe, an A-arm front suspension, and leaf springs suspending a solid rear axle.
 The 1980 and 1981 Z28 models included an air induction hood scoop with an intake door that opened under full throttle.
 The RS SS package was dropped in 1972 and reintroduced in 1996.

-Road & Track included the 1971 SS350 as one of the 10 best cars in the world in August 1971.
+Road & Track magazine named the 1971 SS350 one of the 10 best cars in the world in August 1971.